How To Bet On Tennis – An Expert Guide to Tennis Betting

 Every aspect of the modern game of professional tennis is closely monitored, not just by the umpire, but also by television cameras and computer systems such as Hawk-Eye, which can prove whether or not a ball was played in or out of the court.

 This has made it possible for most sportsbooks to monitor any professional match and offer constantly updated odds as it unfolds, giving you the opportunity to bet in-play throughout.

 Perhaps the biggest advantage to betting in-play is that the lines are only up for a short period before they are adjusted.
 Because lines are changing constantly, there is plenty of room for error or miscalculation, and the eagle-eyed bettor can try to take advantage of such occurrences as and when they arise.

 One popular strategy for in-play tennis betting is to watch out for changes or even for potential changes in the momentum of the game.

 Think of the player who is dominating a match, but then winces in pain after hitting a particular shot.

 You know from your research that the player has only just recovered from a shoulder injury, but the moneylines available at the sportsbook haven’t taken the wince of pain that you noticed into consideration.

-You could therefore bet that the dominant player will probably have to ease back a little, and take advantage of the line that expects him to continue powering through to victory.
+You could therefore bet that the dominant player will probably have to ease back a little and take advantage of the line that expects him to continue powering through to victory.

-Also pay attention to the mental state of players by studying their body language and facial expressions.
+You should also pay attention to the mental state of players by studying their body language and facial expressions.